saifk00/obsidian-vault/Wiki/opencl-spirv-llvm-history.md

 In the original OpenCL 1.0 specification, the only way to program a kernel was using the **OpenCL C** language.
 This was a subset of C99 with some extensions for expressing parallelism.
 OpenCL implementations were required by the standard to provide a compiler that produced kernels from OpenCL C.

 ### OpenCL 1.2 (2012): SPIR
-#conjecture But building a compiler is hard work.
+But building a compiler is hard work.
 To implement OpenCL as rapidly as possible, vendors (Intel, AMD, Nvidia) decided to base their OpenCL C compilers on [[llvm]].
 By 2012 [[llvm|LLVM IR]] had become [***"the de factor OpenCL IR"***](https://www.phoronix.com/news/MTE4MzM).
-Interestingly, this is the same year that LLVM won the ACM software system award - LLVM was booming in the industry.
+Interestingly, this is the same year that LLVM won the ACM software system award.

 To reduce this duplication of efforts, a Khronos working group with contributors from Intel, ARM, AMD, Apple, Nvidia, Qualcomm (and interestingly Codeplay) developed the **Standard Portable IR** or SPIR 1.0 specification.
 Here's a quote from its introduction: